 If additional courses need to be registered after the course registration deadline due to unavoidable circumstances, an application for course addition is needed.
 If approved by the instructor, the course addition must be done by the fifth scheduled class for every course offered in that quarter.
-The exact date can be found on the timetable (Article 5 of the Rules on Graduate Learning).
+The exact date can be found on the timetable (Article 4 of the Institute of Science Tokyo Detailed Regulations on Graduate School Studies).